bpupadhyaya/global_dashboard_os/README.md

 ----------------------

 * Check if npm is installed, if not install it.
 Also install node.js if not already installed.
 Instructions can be found online.
-* Create new app within the project
+* Create new app within the project, run below command from project's base folder.
   * `django-admin startapp global_dashboard_os_frontend`